 - Nutrition assessment and screening

 - Counseling on all aspects of nutrition support during cancer treatment

 - Nutritional management of side effects, meal planning, food intake analysis, enteral and intravenous nutrition support

-- Counseling on medical use of herbs and supplements where appropriate and medically supervised
+- Counseling on the medical use of herbs and supplements where appropriate and medically supervised

 Nutrition Supplement Program

 Some cancer patients may need to use liquid supplements for additional nutrition.
-The Patient & Family Service Department at the Mays Cancer Center has grant-funded support to provide nutritional intervention to low-income, malnourished patients to improve clinical outcomes and quality of life.
+The Patient & Family Service Department at the UT Health San Antonio MD Anderson Cancer Center has grant-funded support to provide nutritional intervention to malnourished patients to improve clinical outcomes and quality of life.
 Patients are screened by a dietitian for medical and financial need.